 B. MTW Report: Local Asset Management Plan Has the PHA allocated costs within statute during the plan year?
 Has the PHA implemented a local asset management plan (LAMP)?
-Yes Yes or If the PHA is implementing a LAMP, it shall be described in an app proposed and approved.
-It shall explain the deviations from existi- any changes are made to the LAMP.
+Yes or If the PHA is implementing a LAMP, it shall be described in an appendix every year beginning with the year it is proposed and approved.
+It shall explain the deviations from existing HUD requirements and should be updated if any changes are made to the LAMP.
 Has the PHA provided a LAMP in the appendix?
-Yes or See the body of the report for a narrative updating the progress Management Plan during the
+Yes or See the body of the report for a narrative updating the progress of implementing and operating the Local Asset Management Plan during the fiscal year.

 Seattle Housing continued to operate under its approved Local Asset Management Plan (LAMP), as first stipulated in the 2000 Plan and in practice since the beginning of its MTW participation.
-No significant changes were made to Seattle Housing's LAMP during 2014.
+No significant changes were made to Seattle Housing's LAMP during 2015.
 Indirect service fees (ISF) continue to be updated annually, new programs are added as needed, and on-site maintenance staffing has been implemented at select communities.
-Seattle Housing Authority's LAMP was submitted with our 2014 MTW Plan and approved by HUD in a letter received February 20, 2014.
+Seattle Housing Authority's LAMP was submitted with our 2015 MTW Plan and approved by HUD in a letter received February 19, 2015.